imyank/Rasa_Chatbot/README.md

 this name is not linked to any person, place or organization)

 We used RASA-API for developing a chatbot that is integrated with RASA-X to deploy the AI assistant.
-It provides an interactive, browser based interface.
+It provides an interactive, browser based interface